-In March 2023, the Compensation Committee approved the following changes to the 2023 annual base salaries, which were effective retroactively to January 1, 2023:
+In March 2024, the Compensation Committee approved the following changes to 2024 annual base salaries, which were effective retroactively to January 1, 2024.

-Name 2022 Annual Base Salary 2023 Annual Base Salary 2023 Annual Merit Increase in Dollars 2023 Annual Merit Increase as a Percentage Zachary Carpenter \$435,000 \$450,000 \$15,000 3.4% Stephen Mullery \$465,000 \$485,000 \$20,000 4.3% Marc Crady \$385,000 \$400,000 \$15,000 3.9%
+Name 2023 Annual Base Salary 2024 Annual Base Salary 2024 Annual Merit Increase in Dollars 2024 Annual Merit Increase as a Percentage Aparna Ramesh \$525,000 \$540,000 \$15,000 2.9% Zachary N. Carpenter \$450,000 \$465,000 \$15,000 3.3% Stephen P. Mullery \$485,000 \$500,000 \$15,000 3.1% Marc J. Crady \$400,000 \$415,000 \$15,000 3.8%

-Ms. Ramesh's annual base salary for 2023 remained at \$525,000.

-In connection with the Board's approval of the first amendment to Mr. Nordholm's amended employment agreement in September 2022, no change was made to Mr. Nordholm's base salary of \$800,000 per year, which was the level established effective January 1, 2021 in connection with the amended employment agreement approved in December 2020, so Mr. Nordholm's annual base salary for 2023 remained at \$800,000.
-The Compensation Committee will continue to review Mr. Nordholm's base salary on an annual basis for potential increases in the Committee's sole discretion, but no increase in

-Mr. Nordholm's base salary will be required during the remaining term of his employment agreement through March 31, 2026.
+The Compensation Committee reviewed Mr. Nordholm's base salary in early 2024 but did not increase his base salary for 2024 above the \$800,000 level agreed to in his amended employment agreement.
+The Compensation Committee will continue to review Mr. Nordholm's base salary on an annual basis for potential increases in the Committee's sole discretion, but no increase in Mr. Nordholm's base salary will be required during the remaining term of his employment agreement through March 31, 2026.

 Annual Cash Incentive Compensation.
 We provide annual cash incentive compensation to motivate and reward performance by the executive officers.
 We measure this performance by comparing Farmer Mac's results against specified short-term goals established by the Compensation Committee and reviewed by the Board.
 In determining the performance goals and weightings for the year, the Compensation Committee considers competitive practices for incentive design and seeks to encourage prudent risk-taking within Board-established parameters by balancing growth in business volume, earnings, and revenues with risk management objectives.
-Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2022 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), revenues (15% weight), business volume (10% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).

-For short-term incentive compensation for performance in 2022, the Compensation Committee decided to maintain the essence of the methodology used to determine short-term incentive compensation for 2021 while incorporating some new features:
+Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2023 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), revenues (15% weight), business volume (10% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).
+For short-term incentive compensation for performance in 2023, the Compensation Committee decided to maintain the essence of the methodology used to determine short-term incentive compensation for 2022 while making the asset quality metric more difficult to achieve compared to 2022 by changing the target level of performance for the ratio of substandard assets to regulatory capital from 25% to 20%.